Grsaiago/hashmapC/README.md

 ## Documentation

 ### struct s_hash_table    \*malloc_table(unsigned int size, void (*free_func)(void *))
-Description: Creates an instance of the hashTable with initial *size* initial ammount of buckets.
+Description: Creates an instance of the hashTable with initial *size* ammount of buckets.

 Parameters:
 * size: The initial size of the hash table.